AmokSolderer/APC/DOC/PinMameSound_3_7.md

         return(0);}}                                      // no exception rule found for this type so proceed as normal

 The actual EX_JungleLord in PinMameExceptions.ino looks slightly different as it features some additional improvements, but these have nothing to do with audio.
 However, if you're interested you can find more infos about that on the general [PinMameExceptions page](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMameExceptions.md).

+## Sound problems

+Most sound problems like lags and stuttering are caused by the performance of the SD card.
+Take a look at the [If things don't work](https://github.com/AmokSolderer/APC/blob/master/DOC/Problems.md) section for more.